JanisE/convert_bunch_of_videos/README.md

 I want to compress them to take up less space for storage.

-Getting ffmpeg to encode the videos to MKV using NVidia HVEC hardware encoder (CUDA/NVENC) was too difficult for me.
-On the other hand, Avidemux GUI allows to select NVidia HVEC encoder and set its options out of the box.
+Getting ffmpeg to encode the videos to MKV using Nvidia HVEC hardware encoder (CUDA/NVENC) was too difficult for me.
+On the other hand, Avidemux GUI allows to select Nvidia HVEC encoder and set its options out of the box.
 So, how to get Avidemux to easily convert a lot of files in one go?

 ## Converting videos